openrport/openrport/README.md

 # Key to generate the fingerprint
 RPORT_KEY=<YOUR_KEY>
 # Listen for rport clients connections
-RPORT_LISTEN=0.0.0.0
-RPORT_PORT=19075
+RPORT_ADDR=0.0.0.0:19075
 ```

-Start it and enable the autostart on boot
+Start it and enable the auto-start on boot
 ```
 systemctl daemon-reload
 systemctl start rportd